 Achieving a bullying-free classroom is a constant struggle.
-Bullying is a huge concern for parents, teachers, and most especially for students, with almost 70% of them report being a witness of bullying at their schools.
+Bullying is a huge concern for parents, teachers, and most especially for students.
+Almost 70% of them report being a witness of bullying at their schools.

 Among other consequences, bullying increases mental health issues in pre-teens, teens, and young adults; increases school dropout rate for high school children; not to mention the role it plays in a number of mass shootings in school campuses.